 History of Astronomy

-We develop a model of the Solar System to aim us in find the planets at night.
+We also develop a model of the Solar System to aid us in finding the planets at night.

 The Solar System

 We take a contemporary 3D tour of the Solar System.

 We explore one theory as to how the Solar System may have been formed.
 From Mercury too Neptune, we visit Pluto, Kuiper belt objects and comets, and wonder if an asteroid will visit us tomorrow?